MaielloCiro/UnmaskingFace/README.md

 As you can see, the results can be considered more than acceptable even taking into account that our resources were limited and our dataset, created by ourselves, was too homogeneous.
 As a matter of fact, the model is affected by overfitting and it does not generalize properly.
 This problem could have been solved making the dataset more heterogeneous.

+## Try me
+In order to test the model, execute the file [trial.py](https://github.com/MaielloCiro/UnmaskingFace/blob/main/trial.py).
+This file will take all the required images the model needs (masked images) from the directory [TestSet/testmasked1k](https://google.it); firstly, it will generate the maps from the masked images and will save them in [TestSet/test_map](ciao.com); afterwards, it uses these maps for the editing module, and it generates the unmasked images, saved in [TestSet/Results]